debakkerb/ssl-gke-api-gateway/README.md

 # ssl-gke-api-gateway

-Sample code to create a MultiClusterGateway with SSL protected endpoints
+The purpose of this demo is to showcase a multi-cluster deployment and exposing deployments via a MultiClusterGateway, protected by a Google-managed SSL certificate.